zbyna/AudioBookConverter/README.md

-Simple ffmpeg based application for splitting audio files or video files.
+Simple ffmpeg based application for transcoding, audio extraction and splitting of media files.
-It provides the possibility to add, delete and update time point(s) using the built-in media player.
+It provides the possibility to add, delete and update time point(s) where to split using the built-in media player.
-Audio extraction or transcoding and playlist generation (m3u8) is possible too.
+Playlist generation (m3u8) is possible too.

 ## Input:
 - one or more audio or video files